slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/02-prerequisites.md

 Although the software will build and run on most *nix-like platforms, the software is tested, supported, and packaged for CentOS 6 systems.
 The packages should install and run correctly on any similar operating system.

 ## Hardware Requirements

-The resource requirements of the SlipStream™ are modest.
+The resource requirements of SlipStream™ are modest.
 Any modern, multicore, server-class machine should run the server without problems.
 Several gigabytes of RAM should be dedicated to the Java Virtual Machine (JVM) running the services.
 Similarly 10-20 GB of